-Object Description • Port Select port from this drop-down list • Type Indicates the DHCP snooping port mode.
-Possible port modes are: ■ Trusted: Configures the port as trusted sources of the DHCP message. ■ Untrusted: Configures the port as untrusted sources of the DHCP message.
+Object Description • Port Select port for this drop down list • Туре Indicates the DHCP snooping port mode.
+Possible port modes are: Trusted: Configures the port as trusted sources of the DHCP message.
+Untrusted: Configures the port as untrusted sources of the DHCP message.
 Chaddr Check Indicates that the Chaddr check function is enabled on selected port.
 Chaddr: Client hardware address.